AlbertGaz/EPAM_final_task/README.md

 ## Output data

-When you insert you dialog and send the request new page opens. localhost:5000/<your dialog>.
+When you insert your dialog and send the request new page opens. localhost:5000/(your input dialog).

-First in this page you would find your dialog phrases with sentimental results and its probabilities.
+First in this page you would find your dialog phrases with sentiment results and its probabilities.

-Lower would be results of sentimental analysis of first and second dialog member and in the bottom you would find dialog sentiment result.
+Lower would be results of sentiment analysis of first and second dialog member and in the bottom you would find dialog sentiment result.

 Total tonality of dialog is a sum of sentiment weights.
 Sentiment weight is sentiment phrase result multiplied by sentiment probability of phrase.